 For anyone working as a project manager, becoming a PMP shows you really know your stuff.
 The great thing about project management and the PMP certification is that you can practice in a number of different fields like construction or IT.
 Further, obtaining certification as a PMP is pretty difficult and is a highly respected designation.

-- Requirements – Only project managers with extensive experience can take the PMP test.
-You must have a Bachelor’s degree, at least three years of experience and 35 hours of coursework, or a high school diploma and at least five years experience along with the 35 hours of education.
+- Requirements - Only project managers with extensive experience can take the PMP test.
+You must have a Bachelor’s degree, at least three years of experience, and 35 hours of coursework, or a high school diploma and at least five years experience along with 35 hours of education.

 - Pay Increase - Becoming a PMP can increase your salary up to 10 percent over non-credentialed project managers.

 Accountants are licensed and certified to practice in their state when they become a CPA.
 The CPA exam is considered by many to be even harder than the Bar for lawyers, but while it’s tough to pass, becoming a CPA opens a number of doors both professionally and financially.
 CPAs are allowed to perform a wider range of duties and enjoy the best job prospects.

 - Requirements - In order to take the exam, it's required (in 46 states) that you first complete a total of 150 semester hours, including coursework in accounting and business along with what's required for your Bachelor's degree (basically, a 5-year degree).
 Then you must pass a four-part examination.

 - Cost to Get Certified - There's a hefty educational requirement behind becoming a CPA.
 If you don't already have a Bachelor's, you'll need one, and we all know how expensive college is.
 At the very least, you will an additional year or so of college.
 The actual examination fee varies from state to state, but generally, it's between $500 and $800.